Coaxial vs. component: What you need to know about speakers

 Another important factor in deciding which type of speaker is best is the budget you have available.
 Coaxial speakers are usually less expensive and still offer good sound quality.
 However, if you are willing to spend more money and want an even better sounding system, then you should definitely consider a component system.

-Space requirements
+Space requirement

 Price-performance ratio and target groups

 Component speakers, on the other hand, are specialized and offer a higher degree of sound quality and precision.
-They consist of separate components (tweeter, midrange, and woofer) that can be individually adjusted and placed to achieve the best possible sound image.
-This type of speaker is ideal for advanced and professional car hi-fi enthusiasts who are looking for the best type of speaker and a premium audio experience.
+They consist of separate components (tweeter, midrange and woofer) that can be individually adjusted and placed to achieve the best possible sound image.
+This type of speaker is ideal for advanced and professional car hi-fi enthusiasts who are looking for the best type of speaker and a first-class audio experience.

 Conclusion